bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 ### Get the Facebook Pixel Analytic

+To get a Facebook Pixel Analytic, send a request to the [Get an analytic](/...) endpoint and specify the `id` of Facebook Pixel in the path.
 If a merchant has not entered a Pixel ID, `pixel_id` will return as an empty string.

 <!--
 type: tab